DaVinciJavascript/Syllabus/Week5_WebAni.md

 ## Friday, May 13th | Animating with Code

-- Finding Images
+- Javascript Review
 - Animating with Code
-- RequestAnimationFrame
-- Calculating Sizes
-- Reflows
-- jQuery animate
+- Animating with jQuery
 - Easing
+- Hands on: make a stopwatch

 ### Homework